jhendrixMSFT/azure-sdk/docs/golang/design.md

 {% include requirement/MUST id="golang-namespace-prefix" %} start the package with `az` to indicate an Azure client library.

 {% include requirement/MUST id="golang-namespace-pkgname" %} construct the package name with all lowercase letters (uppercase letters, hyphens and underscores are not allowed).
-For example, the Azure Key Vault package would be named `azkeyvault` and the Azure Storage Blob package would be named `azblob`.
+For example, the Azure Key Vault package would be named `azkeyvault` and the Azure Blob package would be named `azblob`.

 {% include requirement/MUST id="golang-namespace-registration" %} register the chosen package name with the [Architecture Board].
 Open an issue to request the package name.
 See the [registered namespace list](registered_namespaces.html) for a list of the currently registered namespaces.

-## Package path
+## Package path - TODO update wiht latest changes

 {% include requirement/MUST id="golang-pkgpath-construction" %} construct a package import path that allows the consumer to tie its packages to the service being used.
 The package path does **NOT** change when the branding of the product changes.
 Avoid the use of marketing names that may change.